I do not have a protective order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 - s/he has been admitted, either voluntarily or involuntarily, for treatment as an alcoholic, within the five-year period immediately preceding the date on which the application is submitted, or at any time after the application is submitted;

-- s/he is charged under indictment or a bill of information for any crime of violence or any crime punishable by imprisonment for a term of one year or greater (usually, a felony);
+- s/he is charged under indictment or a bill of information for a “crime of violence” or any felony;

 - s/he is a fugitive from justice;

 - s/he is an unlawful user of, or addicted to, marijuana, depressants, stimulants, or narcotic drugs;

 - s/he has been found by a court to be mentally deficient;

 - s/he has been committed to a mental institution;